The Rise of AI Orchestrators

 1. "Software Composer" – A New Kind of Creator

+The term "Software Composer" provides a clue to how the role of the software developer is changing.
 Composers in music create harmony by bringing together different instruments and musicians into a coherent piece.
-Likewise, software composers aren’t simply coding each piece from scratch; rather, they’re "composing" systems from a diverse range of pre-built components—leveraging APIs, libraries, and microservices.
-The act of software creation today involves taking advantage of an increasingly rich ecosystem of services and platforms that can be assembled in creative ways to build a cohesive application.
+Likewise, software composers aren't simply coding each piece from scratch; rather, they're "composing" systems from a diverse range of pre-built components—leveraging APIs, libraries, and microservices.

 This shift reflects the broader trend toward low-code and no-code environments, where the emphasis is on integration, not just invention.
 It's about seeing the bigger picture—how different modules and services interact, and ultimately how software can be crafted like an evolving piece of art rather than a fixed, isolated product.